ikem-krueger/ikem-krueger.github.io/_posts/2018-02-23-ccache-for-faster-compilation.md

 tags: debian, ubuntu, gcc, make, ccache
 ---

 I was working on Debian, modifying GPicView.
-My plan is to let them look a bit like IrfanView.

 So I got the sources, changed the source files, and build the package.
 I know that gcc, make, and some other tools create cache files, but they are thrown away, everytime the package is rebuild.